datamarket-tobigs/Cross-Cutting/README.md

 # Cross Cutting

 **Cross-Cutting** is a service that makes it easy for anyone to make mixed music video.
-Please check the video on our [web page](https://sknife.run.goorm.io/).
+Please check the video on our [youtube](https://www.youtube.com/playlist?list=PL2ujL1cVJWd7UN06TpEyGTWfRnboDDe6_).

 Cross-Cutting is an open source project developed by Tobigs Team6 using MoviePy, Keras-facenet, OpenCV, etc..